Kakuho/PenelopeOS/README.md

 PenelopeOS is another pitiful attempt at building an operating system, using the C++ programming language.
 It is targeted towards x86_64 processors.

-The operating system is cloned from my Chisaka, however this operating system follows the design considerations of Xinu.
+The operating system is cloned from my Chisaka, however this operating system follows the design considerations of Xinu, and as such is much more simpler.
+I aim to use this to build foundational skills as xinu does not implement many advanced features such as memory paging / swapping.

 ## Building and Running